Skip to main content

 BRS5(KC3) - Barrier-Supportive Nutrient Sufficiency

-• Vitamin A support ← eggs, liver, orange vegetables
+• Vitamin A precursors and retinol ← eggs, liver, orange vegetables

 • Zinc ← seafood, meat, legumes, seeds

-Gut-barrier function depends not only on microbial metabolites, but also on sufficient structural and immune-supportive nutrient context [1][2].
-When this support is weak, epithelial integrity and selective permeability may become harder to maintain, increasing vulnerability to inflammatory spillover and unstable gut-brain signalling.
+Gut-barrier function depends on microbial metabolites and on adequate structural and immune-supportive nutrient context [Mohammad and Thiemermann, 2021; Khailova et al., 2017].
+When support is weak, epithelial integrity and selective permeability become harder to maintain, increasing vulnerability to inflammatory spillover and unstable gut-brain signalling.